sulemantech/blood-donation-android/README.md

 - Android SDK
 - Kotlin
-- Firebase for user authentication and real-time database
+- Firebase for user authentication and FireStore for database
 - Retrofit for API calls
 - Coroutines for asynchronous programming